damianhakert/damianhakert.github.io/source/posts/2016-02-02-gitlab-diversity-sponsorship.html.md

 <!--more-->

-In order to help to expand these initiatives, we’re offering $500 to any diversity in tech event located outside the New York and the Bay Area.
+In order to help to expand these initiatives, we’re offering $500 to any diversity in tech event globally.
 In order to gain sponsorship, please email us at community@gitlab.com with the subject line “Diversity in tech” and include details about your event with a link to registration and any supporting documentation.
 You can also review our [community sponsorship program and complete the form there](https://about.gitlab.com/community/sponsorship/).